crsorggithub/DHIS2-Wordpress-Plugin/readme.md

 DHIS2 Password | This is the password for the above username.
 DHIS2 Version | For compatibility with lower version 2.29 and below, we require you to specify the DHIS2 version.
 Either 2.29 or 2.30+

+Note: Always create a separate username / password for your DHIS2 instance that will only have access to reports.
+Do not use the Admin username / password.

 ### 2.5 Uninstalling
 To remove the DHIS2 Analytics plugin from your wordpress website, go to Plugins page and first deactivate the Plugin.
 Once deactivated, you will be able to see Delete option to the plugin.

  ![](2020-02-28/image12-a.png)

 Now, you can delete the plugin or you may change your mind and activate it again as below.